NixOS/nix.dev/maintainers/how-to-contribute-to-documentation.md

       - correct obvious errors
       - clarify language
     - expanding on sections that appear incomplete
-    - documenting how the manuals are organized and built
+    - documenting how the manuals are organised and built
     - identifying sections that are not reference documentation and should be moved to nix.dev